pdjr-signalk/signalk-notification-injector/readme/03_usage.md

 This is a whitespace delimited list of password tokens that will allow processing of an incoming message.

 The default value is "letmein 0000".
+You should change this.

 ### Default notification path

 If a message doesn't specify a key path, then the requested key will be created under the path specified here.
+The specified path must begin with "notifications.".

-The default value is "injector." which means that simple keys will be placed under the path ```vessels.self.notifications.injector.```.
+The default value is "notifications.injector." which means that simple keys will be placed under the path ```vessels.self.notifications.injector.```.